-Before flying with a Nintendo Switch, check its weight limit on the airline website.
-Once there, you can shop for new games or accessories for your Switch.
-Be sure to pick up a couple of extra controllers so you can play multiplayer online games with your family members.
+Before flying with a Nintendo Switch console, check its weight limit.
+You can find out where to buy extra games or accessories for your console at the same time.
+Also, be sure to pick up a pair of extra controllers so you and your family members can play multiplayer online games together.

 There are many reasons to consider bringing a Nintendo Switch on a trip.
 Whether you're planning a family vacation or a weekend away with friends, it's important to travel safely.

-There is currently no rule against bringing a Nintendo Switch on a plane.
+There is currently no rule against bringing a Nintendo Switch on a plane, so you can put your Nintendo switch in your checked baggage.
 However, there is a specific rule regarding the size of the battery for devices in checked baggage.

 A Nintendo Switch has a lithium battery that weighs 0.5 pounds and measures 4 inches long x 5 inches wide.
 Therefore, any device with a lithium battery needs to fit within a 55 cubic-inch box.